gx9702/UA-TypeRepository/Core/Part8/VariableTypes/TwoStateDiscreteType/readme.md

 <!-- objecttype -->
 ## TwoStateDiscreteType
+This VariableType defines the general characteristics of a DiscreteItem that can have two states.
+The TwoStateDiscreteType derives from the DiscreteItemType.
+It is formally defined in Table 4.
 The representation of the TwoStateDiscreteType VariableType in the address space is shown in the following table:

 |Name|Attribute|